-During the period, the Board of Directors announced a change in the membership and focus of the Senior Executive Committee ('SEC').
-This Committee, to whom the Board has delegated management of the Group, is now primarily responsible for capital allocation and strategic decision-making for the Group as a whole, and comprises the Chief Executive Officer and Chief Finance Officer only.
-Former members of the SEC will now focus solely on the Maisons and business areas for which they are responsible, with no responsibility for overall Group strategy.
-This significant change in the governance of the Group has implications for the following Compensation report, which are described in detail on the following pages.
-At the AGM in September 2021, shareholders once again approved the remuneration proposals by a large majority.
-Specifically, shareholders were asked to approve the maximum amount of fixed Board compensation from the 2021 AGM to the 2022 AGM; the maximum amount of fixed SEC compensation for the 2023 financial year and the variable compensation of the SEC for the 2021 financial year.
-The actual compensation paid to the Board for the period from the 2020 AGM to the 2021 AGM and to the SEC with respect to fixed compensation for the 2022 financial year was within amounts previously approved by the shareholders.
+During the year, the Senior Executive Committee ('SEC') welcomed two new members, Patricia Gandji, Chief People Officer and CEO of Regions, and Bérangère Ruchat, Chief Sustainability Officer.
+As is customary, the Committee reviewed the contractual terms and conditions of these new members.

+At the AGM in September 2022, shareholders once again approved the remuneration proposals.
+Specifically, shareholders were asked to approve the maximum amount of fixed Board compensation from the 2022 AGM to the 2023 AGM; the maximum amount of fixed SEC compensation for the 2024 financial year and the variable compensation of the SEC for the 2022 financial year.
+The actual compensation paid to the Board for the period from the 2021 AGM to the 2022 AGM and to the SEC with respect to fixed compensation for the 2023 financial year was within amounts previously approved by the shareholders.

 The Compensation report that follows describes the Group's guiding principles, philosophy and policies for setting the compensation of members of the Board and the SEC.
-The report complies with the relevant articles of the Swiss Code of Obligations, the Swiss Code of Best Practice, and SIX Exchange Regulation.
-The compensation for the financial year under review, as detailed on pages 74 to 76, has been audited by the Group's auditor, PricewaterhouseCoopers.
+The report complies with the relevant articles of the Swiss Code of Obligations, the Swiss Code of Best Practice, and the Ordinance against Excessive Compensation ('OEC'), and with the Company's Articles of Incorporation.
+The compensation for the financial year under review, as detailed on pages 73 to 75, has been audited by the Group's auditor, PricewaterhouseCoopers.